sukratisaxena/Calculator/README.md

 # Calculator
-A fully functional calcuator developed in C++.
+A fully functioning calcuator developed using C++.